Ouranosinc/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a security vulnerability in `xclim`, we encourage you to let us know right away.
+If you believe you have found a security vulnerability, we encourage you to let us know right away.
 We take all security vulnerabilities seriously and appreciate your efforts to responsibly disclose them.

 Please follow these steps to report a security vulnerability: